 MEDLINE is a subset of PubMed.
 See the NLM Fact Sheet: What's the Difference Between MEDLINE and PubMed for a list of what is in PubMed beyond MEDLINE citations.

 You can save a PubMed search in your personal MyNCBI account.
-Click on Create Alert under the PubMed search box containing the search you want to save.
-The Health Science Library's MyNCBI guide contains more information on saving searches and using MyNCBI.
-See PubMed Help for instructions on how to save a search as an RSS feed and creating a URL to bookmark your search.
+Click on Create Alert under the PubMed search box containing the search you want to save.& The Health Science Library's MyNCBI guide contains more information on saving searches and using MyNCBI.
+See PubMed Help for instructions on how to

 My NCBI is your personal space on the NLM computer system for saving searches to re-run or have mailed as automatic alerts, saving article citations as collections or bibliographies, and setting PubMed preferences.
 Click on the My NCBI link at the top right of the PubMed window to get started.
 Register for a free My NCBI account.
 See the Health Sciences Library's MyNCBI guide for more information.
 Set Filters/Preferences to display ‘UW Online’ and ‘Check for Full Text’ links to UW library holdings (see Search Filters/Site Preferences tab).